7 Best Bathroom Faucets of 2026

 - Lower-profile spout puts less clearance between aerator and basin, which makes filling tall vessels awkward

-The Moen Genta LX is the faucet I spec when a client wants a contemporary single-handle look with the build quality and cartridge availability of a name brand.
-The Genta LX styling is the cleanest contemporary single-handle profile in the Moen lineup — flat-top spout, square base, a single lever handle that does not look fussy.
+The Delta Arvo (model 15840LF-SP) is the faucet I spec when a client wants a clean contemporary single-handle look with the build quality and finish technology of a tier-one brand.
+The Arvo styling is about as modern as a sink faucet gets — a slim cylindrical body, a low-arc spout, and a single lever handle that stays out of the way.
 It pairs cleanly with quartz countertops, undermount sinks, and the modern vanity hardware that defines current bathroom design.

 Pros